-1 An effective demand generation strategy should be able to target and reach those most in need or at risk, increase demand for nutrition and HIV&AIDS services, and be sensitive to age, gender, and culture.
+1 An effective demand generation strategy should be able to target and reach those most in need or at risk, increase demand for nutrition and health services, and be sensitive to age, gender, and culture.

-Objective: To establish the effectiveness of the process used to deliver ENA at each HIV&AIDS contact with clients.
+Objective: To establish the effectiveness of the process used to deliver ENA at each health system contact with clients.

-1 2 3 4 Program strategy is ad hoc and only addresses one or two essential nutrition actions and uses one of two HIV&AIDS contacts to reach target clients.
-Program strategy is based on a plan, all essential nutrition actions are addressed and use multiple HIV & AIDS contacts to reach the target clients (e.g., PMTCT/ANC, delivery, post-natal/FP, OVC, HCT, FPP, GMP, IMNCI), including community level (outreach, CCM, etc.) Program strategy is based on a plan, all essential nutrition actions are addressed and use multiple HIV & AIDS contacts to reach the target clients.
+1 2 gy can be used as a model for other pro 3 4 Program strategy is ad hoc and only addresses one or two essential nutrition actions and uses one of two health contacts to reach target clients.
+Program strategy is based on a plan, all essential nutrition actions are addressed and use multiple contacts to reach the target clients (e.g., PMTCT/ANC, delivery, post-natal/FP, OVC, HCT, FPP, immunization, GMP, IMNCI), including community level (outreach, CCM, etc.) Program strategy is based on a plan, all essential nutrition actions are addressed and use multiple contacts to reach the target clients.
 Periodic reviews ensure that the approaches are up-to-date and relevant to the context and realities.
-Program strategy is based on a plan, all essential nutrition actions are addressed and use multiple HIV & AIDS contacts to reach target clients.
+Program strategy is based on a plan, all essential nutrition actions are addressed and use multiple contacts to reach targe clients.
 Implementers have supporting materials to do their work (e.g., counseling cards, referral guides), and use periodic reviews to ensure that the materials are up-to-date and relevant to context and reality.